Marcin Rempała

-Marcin Rempała (born 20 November 1984 in Tarnów, Poland) is a Polish speedway rider who won Team Under 21 World Championship in 2005.
+Marcin Rempała (born 20 November 1984 in Tarnów) is a Polish former motorcycle speedway rider.
+He earned one international cap for the Poland national speedway team.

+Career

+Rempała won the Team Under 21 World Championship in 2005.

+He first rode in Britain for the Ipswich Witches during the 2007 Elite League speedway season.
+Three years later he rode for Berwick Bandits.

+Family

 His older brothers, Jacek Rempała, Grzegorz Rempała and Tomasz Rempała were also speedway riders.